codeface-io/SwiftObserver/README.md

 ## Observers

-*Observers* adopt the `Observer` protocol, which gives them functions for beginning and ending observations.
+*Observers* adopt the `Observer` protocol, which gives them functions for starting and ending observations.

 After starting to observe some object, the observer must be alive for the observation to continue.
 There's no awareness after death in memory.
 But that's a bit easy to overlook when we start observing from within the observer, which is what we often do: